 The Disassembly and Restoration menus display their respective posts in a format that follows the organization of the Jaguar Service Manual.
 The Restoration menu also has download links to wiring and CAD files.

-The right column has this shortcut bar:
+The left column has this shortcut bar: